Check kubectl-get-pods¶

 /var/spool/icinga2/.kubeconfig

-results.
-Example: `namespace = 'mynamespace' and name
+Example: `namespace = 'mynamespace' and name like

-like 'prod-%' and status != 'running'`.
-Have a look at
+'prod-%' and status != 'running'`.
+Default: 1

 --severity {warn,crit}